(725095) 2008 TN208

-' (also designated ') was originally estimated by JPL to be a near-Earth asteroid approximately 2 km in diameter.
-But is now known to be an asteroid from the inner region of the asteroid belt that does not get closer than 1.5 AU to Earth.
+' (formerly known as ') was originally calculated by JPL to be a near-Earth asteroid approximately 2 km in diameter.
+It is now known to be an asteroid from the inner region of the asteroid belt that does not get closer than 1.5 AU to Earth.

 Description

 was observed for a period of 1.2 days by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer (WISE) space telescope during 5–6 April 2010.
 The asteroid has not been observed since.
 By mid November 2010 the uncertainty in the asteroid's position had grown to ±1 billion km.
 Based on the exceptionally poor orbit determination, the object was theoretically an Earth impactor because many impact solutions were compatible with the data. missed several calculated impact dates.

 In February 2018, the NEOWISE team reanalyzed their data and found an additional detection from 5 April 2010 that extended the observation arc by about three hours.
 As a result of this additional observation, the new orbit is closer to that of a main belt orbit and was removed from the Sentry Risk Table on 23 February 2018.